CyprienBosserelle/BG_Flood/docs/Manual.md

 In the case above BG_Flood will create a grid that has a bottom left corner at the ```(xo,yo)``` coordinate and extend at least all the way to coordinate ```(xmax,ymax)```.

+### Resolution

+The base (or reference) resolution is specified by `dx.
+By default it is the same as the DEM but can be overule.
+This is useful when testing the model with a coarser mesh for a quick run.

+BG_Flood can build a refine mesh.
+In this case `dx` is the resolution of the reference level of refinement (level 0).
+Level 1 of refinement has a resolution of `0.5*dx`, level 2 is `0.25*dx`, level -1 is `2*dx` etc...

+BG_Flood will automatically calculate the topography values at each mesh nodes from the DEM.
+This step can require interpolation (when DEM is coarser or out of phase with the DEM) or averaging (when the mesh is coarser than the DEM).
+!!! danger "Beware of aliasing" interpolating and averaging can lead to aliasing so

 #### top and right domain extend will not necessarily be what you specify
 The ```(xmax,ymax)``` is at least reached because the final extent of the domain depends on what resolution (`dx`) is specified and the mesh block size so that the domain covers a round number of blocks.
 The mesh requires strictly compatible extent, resolution and round number of block in both `x` and `y` directions.
 While this is sometimes confusing to acheive exactly, BG_Flood automatically adjust `xmax` and `ymax` to produce the mesh domain compatible with `dx` and the block size.
 Thus `xo`, `yo` and `dx` are always enforced.